 Indeed, President Lyndon Johnson’s signing of the 1964 Civil Right Act that outlawed discrimination on the basis of race, color, religion, sex or national origin, and then the Voting Rights Act the following year, meant the end of a viable Democratic Party in most southern states.
 It was an outcome that Johnson and other progressive lawmakers knew was probable, but worth the political sacrifice.
 So-called southern Dixiecrats then abandoned the big tent Democratic Party to align with the New American Right of the Republican Party.
 Republican presidents, starting with Richard Nixon and including Ronald Reagan, increasingly pursued a “Southern Strategy” honing their message around the themes that helped solidify the right-wing populism we see today in the United States.

 Demagogues and populism are, of course, not the strict ownership of the right wing.
 Lewis’ It Can’t Happen Here was loosely based on Louisiana governor and then senator, and Democratic orator, Huey Long, who drew large crowds with his “Share the Wealth” presidential campaign.
-Long urged the establishment of a “net asset tax” that would fund subsidies to low-income Americans and relieve epidemic homelessness, symbolized by “Hoovervilles” found in most corners of the U.S. A deeply corrupt politician and complex egomaniac, Long road a wave of discontent in the midst of the Great Depression, promising anything that would get him elected.
+Long urged the establishment of a “net asset tax” that would fund subsidies to low-income Americans and relieve epidemic homelessness, symbolized by “Hoovervilles” found in most corners of the U.S. A deeply corrupt politician and complex egomaniac, Long rode a wave of discontent in the midst of the Great Depression, promising anything that would get him elected.